CosmosOS/Cosmos/Docs/articles/Installation/Running.md

 ### VMWare Player

-VMWare Player can be downloaded [here](https://www.vmware.com/go/getplayer-win).
+VMWare Player is discontinued as of April 30, 2024.
+Please use VMWare Workstation which is free.

 ### VMWare Workstation

-VMWare Workstation (paid version) can be downloaded for a free trial [here](https://www.vmware.com/go/getworkstation-win).
+VMWare Workstation can be downloaded [here](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion).
+*VMWare Workstation used be paid but is now free as of November 11, 2024*

 ##  QEMU